Women in Italy: Work

 Female standards at work are generally of a high quality and professional, but are not as good as in education.
 The probability of a woman getting employed is mainly related to her qualifications, and 80% of women who graduate from university go on to seek jobs.
 Women in Italy face a number of challenges.
 Although gender roles are not as strict as they have been in the past, sexual and domestic abuse is still quite prevalent in Italy.
 On average, women do 3.7 hours more housework than men.
 Men make up the majority of the parliament but more than a third of the seats are held by women (around 36%, a higher rate than countries like Netherlands and Germany, as well as the average EU rate), which makes Italy the eighth country the EU by percentage of women in the national parliament.
 Additionally, women in Italy are not adequately represented in the workforce, as Italy has one of the lowest rates of employment for women of the countries within the European Union.
 Women's employment rate (for ages 15–64) is 47.8% (in 2015), compared to 66.5% for men.
 Many women are still frequently expected to stay at home and care for the house and children, as opposed to earning a salary and becoming a breadwinner, and few senior managerial positions are held by women.
 Furthermore, there are unequal standards and expectations for the few women who actually make it into a professional setting.
-Women cannot be fired because of pregnancy, by law, as on the 26th of March 2001 the Legislative Decree number 151 was released, to protect pregnant women at work.
+Women cannot be fired because of pregnancy, by law, as on 26 March 2001 the Legislative Decree number 151 was released, to protect pregnant women at work.
 An infamous practice in Italy used to be that of "white resignation" (dimissione in bianco), whereby female employees are asked as condition for their employment or promotion to sign undated resignation papers, which were kept by the employer who added a date on them when the woman was pregnant so that she "resigns" at that date.
 Yet this practice, which is illegal, did not specifically affect women, as it used to be done for both male and female employers.
 Italian lawmakers are working to further protect and support women as they break gender stereotypes and join the workforce, but complete cultural change is slow.

 Nevertheless, the proportion of women in the workforce has increased in recent years: according to World Bank, in 1990 women made up 36.3% of the labour force, while by 2016 they made up 42.1%.